 Our work continues.

-We are hearing from residents of disadvantaged communities and low-income households that water shutoffs due to inability to pay water bills are continuing during the state of emergency.
+We are hearing from small systems that they need urgent support to cover revenue shortfalls in order to be able to maintain continuity of water service.
+We are also hearing concerns from families that they will be unable to pay if they are hit with large water bills that cover multiple months during the moratorium, and so once again may find themselves at risk of their water being shut off.
 We are also hearing from residents with unsafe tap water that bottled water is very difficult to find in stores right now.
 As one example, residents of communities in Tulare County currently lack access to safe water due to a change in the administrator of their state-funded bottled water delivery program, and residents have told us that it has been nearly impossible to find replacement water in local stores.
 This is proving true for many small communities that depend on corner stores for day to day needs.

 Our state must address the long-term challenge of water affordability by creating a statewide low-income rate assistance program for water, just like we have for energy and cell phones.